 In Pairs at Teacher Desk – With Question Cards

 – Back when I wrote how to assess a novel in 2016, interpersonal speaking with question cards was not even mentioned.
 (If you want to read more about teaching a novel, check out Teaching a Novel 101).

 I have posted multiple times since then on social media about how I am learning to better support novice students in speaking assessments.
 The biggest change came from an idea from my instructional coach when she asked how I would differentiate the assessment for my students with IEP’s.
-Our solution was to have me type up general, open ended questions about the book.
-There are two separate colors for two different levels of questions for students to chose from, depending if their goal is to be proficient or to show thorough understanding.
+Our solution was to have me type up general, open-ended questions about the book.
+There are two separate colors for two different levels of questions for students to choose from, depending on if their goal is to be proficient or to show thorough understanding.

 – Now I have taken that a step further and have students practice with these conversation cards in many ways during the unit.
 I make multiple sets, laminate them and then they are a perfect fast finisher activity or class starter while I get things ready.
 Yes, there are some practiced memorized responses, but that is what novice baby parrots do.

-– See below for how I use these in an assessment, but just with the addition that the pair of students draws about five random questions to ask each other in Spanish.
+– See below for how I use these in an assessment, but just with the addition that the pair of students draw about five random questions to ask each other in Spanish.